Abelhawk/DnD/readme.md

 ## Acknowledgments

-* Thanks to Blizzard Entertainment for inspiration on the naming technique
+* Thanks to Blizzard Entertainment for inspiration on the place naming technique
 * Obviously thanks to Wizards of the Coast for D&D in general
 * *Xanathar's Guide to Everything* was a huge help in randomizing and generating the character tables